Marc Wilmots

-Marc Robert Wilmots (born 22 February 1969) is a Belgian professional football manager and former player who is the sporting director of Standard Liège.
+Marc Wilmots (/maʁk ˈʋɪl.mɔts/; born 22 February 1969) is a Belgian professional football manager and former player who is the sporting director of Standard Liège.

 During his club career as an attacking midfielder, he won trophies with KV Mechelen, Standard Liège and Schalke 04.
 He represented the Belgium national team, earning 70 caps.
 He was in the Belgium squad for the 1990, 1994, 1998 and 2002 World Cups, as well as the 2000 Euro which Belgium hosted jointly with the Netherlands.

 Wilmots has also been a politician, having sat in the Senate for four years for the Mouvement Réformateur party.

+Early life

+Wilmots was born on 22 February 1969 in Dongelberg, Jodoigne, Province of Brabant, where he was raised.

 Club career

 In his club career, which started in 1987, Wilmots played for Sint-Truiden, Mechelen, Standard Liège, Schalke 04, and Bordeaux.
 At Schalke, he helped them to the 1997 UEFA Cup final.
 His goal in the first leg was cancelled out by Internazionale in the second leg, but Schalke went on to win the game on penalties, with Wilmots scoring the decisive goal.
 He retired in 2003, after his second stint with Schalke.
 During his time with Schalke, the fans there gave him the affectionate nickname "Das Kampfschwein" (The War Pig), which has been picked up by some English language journalists.
 In Belgium he is known under the nickname the Bull of Dongelberg, an allusion to his birthplace.